anthonyfer0220/folder-syncer/README.md

 This project requires [Python 3](https://www.python.org/).

-1. Verify that Python 3 is installed on your system:
+1. Verify Python 3 is installed on your system:
     ```sh
     python3 --version
     ```